okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/find-your-domain/main/index.md

 <!-- I don't think this article needs nutrition facts; it is too short and simple -->

-## Overview

-If you're building an application using one of our SDKs or client libraries, you may run into the following message:
+If you're building an application by using one of our SDKs or client libraries, you may run into the following message:

 > **Note:** Your Okta URL is missing.
 Replace `${yourOktaDomain}` with your Okta domain.
 You can copy your domain from the Okta Admin Console.